 For Zelensky, the partnership offers strategic reassurance as questions mount about American commitment under the Trump administration.
 "When others waver, Britain stands firm," he said.
 "The Ukrainian people know they can trust Britain because Britain has shown through actions, not just words, its commitment to our sovereignty and security."

-Britain has been among Ukraine's most consistent military supporters since Russia's February 2022 full-scale invasion, providing Challenger 2 tanks, Storm Shadow cruise missiles, and extensive training for Ukrainian forces.
-British trainers have worked with over 30,000 Ukrainian soldiers on UK soil.
+Britain has been among Ukraine's most consistent military supporters since Russia's February 2022 full-scale invasion, providing Challenger 2 tanks, Storm Shadow cruise missiles, and extensive training for Ukrainian forces. have worked with over 30,000 Ukrainian soldiers on UK soil.